ActiveBatch by Redwood vs Tidal by Redwood comparison

 Find out what your peers are saying about ActiveBatch by Redwood vs. Tidal by Redwood and other solutions.
 Updated: May 2024.

 ActiveBatch by Redwood is ranked 4th in Workload Automation with 35 reviews while Tidal by Redwood is ranked 2nd in Workload Automation with 37 reviews.
 ActiveBatch by Redwood is rated 9.2, while Tidal by Redwood is rated 9.0.
 The top reviewer of ActiveBatch by Redwood writes "Flexible, easy to use, and offers good automation".
 On the other hand, the top reviewer of Tidal by Redwood writes "Great visibility with a single pane of glass and a low learning curve".
-ActiveBatch by Redwood is most compared with Control-M, AutoSys Workload Automation, Redwood RunMyJobs, VisualCron and IBM Workload Automation, whereas Tidal by Redwood is most compared with Control-M, AutoSys Workload Automation, IBM Workload Automation, Redwood RunMyJobs and Rocket Zeke.
+ActiveBatch by Redwood is most compared with Control-M, AutoSys Workload Automation, Redwood RunMyJobs, IBM Workload Automation and JSCAPE by Redwood, whereas Tidal by Redwood is most compared with Control-M, AutoSys Workload Automation, IBM Workload Automation, Redwood RunMyJobs and Rocket Zeke.
 See our ActiveBatch by Redwood vs. Tidal by Redwood report.

 See our list of best Workload Automation vendors.